ibm-cloud-docs/account/trustedprofile-create.md

 1. (Optional) [Assign access to the trusted profile](/docs/account?topic=account-create-trusted-profile#tp-access).
 1. Or, click **Create** without assigning any access.

 Service IDs are static identities that don't use conditions to establish trust.
-Instead, you ish trust by using the ID value of the service ID's metadata to create a direct link with the trusted entity.
+Instead, you establish trust by using the ID value of the service ID's metadata to create a direct link with the trusted entity.
 {: note}

 ## Assigning access to the trusted profile